"How might we reimagine the way we work in the future to reflect local context, experiences and knowledge?"

 User Testing

+Using the low fidelity screens as a benchmark, we created polished, high fidelity interfaces with interactions in preparation for remote user tests.
 Although this form of user testing did have some restraints, we were able to gather some extremely useful insights from the study.
 Unfortunately, these findings were not able to be implemented within the final working prototype.